precice/mbdyn-adapter/README.md

 *    UMFPACK (Part of libsuitesparse-dev in Ubuntu repository.)

 ## Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No. 691173 (REACH) and the Marie Sklodowska-Curie grant agreement No 642682 (AWESCO).
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 642682 (AWESCO).